hyurl/alar/README.md

 ### Prototype Module

-Any module that exports an object as default will be considered as a prototype module, when calling `create()` of that module, the object will be used as a prototype (since v4.0.4, a deep clone will be used instead, if an argument is passed, it will be merged to the new object).
-However when calling `instance()` of that module, the original object itself will be used as the singleton.
+Any module that exports an object as default will be considered as a prototype module, when create a new instance of that module, the object will be used as a prototype (since v4.0.4, a deep clone will be used instead, if an argument is passed, it will be merged to the new object).
+However when calling the singleton of that module, the original object itself will be returned.

 ```typescript
 // src/config.ts